Cybersayak/CountDown-Timer/README.md

 # Countdown Timer
 Website Link [https://cybersayak.github.io/CountDown-Timer/]
-This project is a simple countdown timer built using HTML, CSS, and JavaScript.
+This is 1st Project of JS Series is a simple countdown timer built using HTML, CSS, and JavaScript.
 The timer allows users to set a specific time duration and counts down to zero, displaying the remaining time in a user-friendly format.

 ## Features